Easy Pumpkin Red Lentil Soup

 - 1 cup dried red split lentils

-- 1 can coconut milk not light
+- 1 can coconut milk, full fat (not light)

 - salt and pepper to taste